Mini-exhibition: Artefacts from Holocaust survivors who came to Sweden

-The artefacts exhibited by the Swedish Holocaust Museum are a Mother’s Day card, a small suitcase, two identity cards stamped with the letter J, a striped prison jacket and an icon.
+The artefacts exhibited by the Swedish Holocaust Museum were a Mother’s Day card, a small suitcase, two identity cards stamped with the letter J, a striped prison jacket and an icon.
 Through these, we gain an insight into the fates that befell the Jewish survivors Liselotte Jacks, Tobias Rawet, Lilly and Walter Brünn, Kiwa Zyto and the Roma survivor Hanna Dimitri (née Brezinska).

 Header photo: Kiwa’s identity document after release, dated 21 January 1946.
 In the photograph he is wearing the same jacket now on loan to the Swedish Holocaust Museum.
 Photo: Ola Myrin, Swedish Holocaust Museum/SHM.

 Photographs and information about the artefacts are available on the museum’s website.